Crosser-XDU/WebProjectOfStyleClip/README.md

 # Web page project based on StyleClip
 ### Web

-The Web page project has been deployed on www.wqyai.cn , welcome to go to my website to enjoy the fun of editing pictures.:laughing:
+The Web page project is available at www.wqyai.cn.
+Welcome to visit my website to enjoy the fun of editing pictures.:laughing:

 ### Environment

-To run the code,you can run the following commands to download the required packages
+To run the code, you can run the following commands to download the required packages.

 ```
 conda install --yes -c pytorch pytorch=1.7.1 torchvision